 Immunotherapy is a type of treatment that helps the immune system fight disease.
 Biomarker testing can help determine if high levels of PD-1/PD-L1 proteins are detected in the patient, signifying that the body’s immune system is not working to fight cancer or disease as it should.
 These patients could qualify for approved immunotherapies, however, not all patients benefit from immunotherapies.

 Genprex is conducting preclinical studies to evaluate REQORSA in combination with checkpoint inhibitors.
 Preclinical data indicate that Genprex’s lead drug candidate is synergistic with checkpoint inhibitors, such as Merck’s Keytruda, meaning that the combination of drugs may be more effective than checkpoint inhibitors alone.
 Preclinical data also indicates that a three-drug combination of a checkpoint inhibitor, chemotherapy, and REQORSA may be more effective than the two-drug combination of a checkpoint inhibitor and chemotherapy.

-Merck’s Keytruda generated $11.1 billion in worldwide sales in 2019, and Keytruda is Merck’s highest grossing product.
+Merck’s Keytruda generated more than $14 billion in worldwide sales in 2020, and Keytruda is Merck’s highest grossing product.
 Keytruda is the standard of care in non-EGFR mutated NSCLC.
 Genprex plans to initiate a Phase I/II clinical trial evaluating REQORSA in combination with pembrolizumab.